-If you’re looking to explore Norway by train, car, or bus, Oslo is a natural starting point, given its central location.
+If you’re looking to explore Norway by train, plane, car, or bus, Oslo is a natural starting point, given its central location.
 It’s possible to travel to more than 25 destinations from Oslo, ranging from the stunning fjords of the west coast to the iconic Arctic Circle in the far north.
 Oslo isn’t a big city.
 So if you want to save yourself a ton of time and money and maximize your opportunities for adventure, it might be smart to plan your routes ahead of time.
 But for those travelers with limited time, who want to see as much as possible, some great Norway trips can get you far off the beaten path and into the heart of its natural wonders.

 Popular Norway train routes

 Norway is a country with a long and rich history.
 There are many ways to explore this fascinating land.
 Norway’s national train system is one of the best in the world, connecting all parts of the country.
 Whether you’re planning to travel by rail or road in Norway, you’ll need to make sure you have the right tickets and passes for your trip.

 The Bergen line is the oldest railway in Norway.
 It passes through some of the most beautiful scenery in Western Norway.
 The train goes from Oslo to Bergen via Haukeli, Geilo, and Voss.
 The journey takes about five hours.

 The Flåm Railway has been voted one of Scandinavia’s most scenic train rides.
 It begins at Myrdal station and ends at Flåm station, right next to Aurlandsfjord.
 The trip takes about four hours.
 But it’s worth spending an extra day or two in this area if you have time!